Siddyboy/jamcam/README.md

 #### Assembly
 * Assemble the Raspberry Pi to the opposite side of the main board from the zoom lens.
 * Push the stand-offs through the four holes; the micro SD card should be nearest to the slot in the main board.
-* Tighten the stand-offs to the Raspberry Pi using a 2 mm hex key and a 5 mm spanner; make sure the edge of the Raspberry Pi board is flush with the longest edge of the main board.
+* Tighten the stand-offs to the Raspberry Pi using a hex key (2 mm) and a spanner (5 mm).
 * Assemble a washer and nut to the stand-offs to secure the Raspberry Pi to the main board.
+* Make sure the edge of the Raspberry Pi board is flush with the longest edge of the main board.
+This will mean it sits as low down in the plastic case as possible and there will be enough room for the USB power connector at the top.
 * Assemble the Raspberry Pi camera cable to the Raspberry Pi and the camera via the access slot in the main board.

 ### Prepare plastic case